 Search engine for nonprofit jobs and board positions.
 Users can set up alerts to provide email notification when positions open up.

 Search engine primarily for executive and management-level positions in nonprofit.

 Job board operated by The NonProfit Times, a business publication for nonprofit management.

 Comprehensive website for academic and practitioner research on nonprofit management.
-Includes extensive resource library with both free and fee-accessible resources.
+Includes an extensive resource library with both free and fee-accessible resources.

 The CEP conducts research and analysis on philanthropy-related issues of every kind.
-Visitors to the site can access research reports, an informative blog and other helpful resources.
+Visitors to the site can access research reports, an informative blog, and other helpful resources.